nickyiliwang0000/h/css/image-formats-and-svg.md

 **Remember to:**
 * Use the appropriate file type for the content of the image.
 * Resize images to the dimensions you need **before** using them in a web page.
-* Save images using the **save for web** option if you're using an image editor like Photoshop.
+* Save images using the 'Save for web' option if you're using an image editor like Photoshop.
 * Try to keep your image file sizes as small as possible (up to 400KB at an absolute maximum).

 ### Optimization resources